IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step05.md

 ## Calculating nucleotide composition statistics with seqkit

 The `seqkit fx2tab` command converts a FASTA or FASTQ file (either compress of uncompressed) into a tabulated format (*i.e* multi-column format).
-By default, the first column contains the sequence identifier (i.e., the FASTA header), while the second holds the sequence itself.
+By default, the first column contains the sequence identifier (*i.e.* the FASTA header), while the second holds the sequence itself.

 A key advantage of using a tabulated format is the ability to include additional columns with extra information.
 The `seqkit fx2tab` command offers various options to append statistics such as GC content, nucleotide composition, or average base quality (for FASTQ files).

-Check the documentation for `seqkit fx2tab`using the following instruction:
+Check the documentation for `seqkit fx2tab` using the following instruction:

 ```bash
 seqkit fx2tab -h